markusheer/pathmarks/images/convert.md

 # Create and colorize icons

-Use the following shell command with graphicsmagick ('brew install graphicsmagick') to create a new icon set:
+Use the following shell commands with graphicsmagick ('brew install graphicsmagick') to create a new icon set.

+Icons colorized for development:

+`gm convert iconmonstr-bookmark.png -fill "rgb(151,25,40)" -colorize 100/100/100 icon-dev.png`

+Icons colorized for production:

+`gm convert iconmonstr-bookmark.png -fill "rgb(80,80,80)" -colorize 100/100/100 icon-grey.png`

+Use the following commands to create the different icon sizes.

+Icons for production:

-`for i in 128 48 38 19 16; do gm convert -resize ${i}x${i} iconmonstr-note-27-icon.png icon${i}.png; done`
+`for i in 128 48 38 19 16; do gm convert -resize ${i}x${i} icon-grey.png icon${i}.png; done`

-Use the following shell command to colorize an icon:

-`gm convert iconmonstr-note-27-icon.png -fill red -colorize 40/40/10 icon-dev.png`

-Instead of a named color like 'red' a hex color like '#5D5D5D' can be used:

-`gm convert icon.png -fill "#5D5D5D" -colorize 100/100/100 icon-grey.png`
+Icons for development:

+`for i in 128 48 38 19 16; do gm convert -resize ${i}x${i} icon-dev.png icon-dev${i}.png; done`